DevExpress-Examples/winforms-chart-create-custom-legend-radio-buttons-to-control-visibility-of-a-chart-series/Readme.md

 # Chart for WinForms - How to Create Custom Legend Radio Buttons to Control Visibility of a Chart Series

-This example demonstrates how to show chart series (Point, Line or Area), depending on the selection state of a custom radio button in the chart legend.
+This example demonstrates how to show chart series (Point, Line, or Area) depending on the selection state of a custom radio button in the chart legend.

 ![Custom Legend](image/Chart.png)